 Does Not Do: Non-modifiable separation agreements are not changed by H.740 or the Alimony Reform Law.
 "No existing alimony judgment under this section where the parties have agreed in writing that the existing alimony judgment survives or is not modifiable shall be modified by a court without the consent of both parties."

-Step 2: Tell Your Legislators to Support Passage of H.740
+Step 2: Tell Your Legislators to Support Passage of All Three Bills.

 The best way to get a bill passed into law is encourage your House and Senate members to support the bill